 Several protection-related genes were differentially expressed in anhydrobiotic H. dujardini, including CAHS (8 loci of 15), SAHS (2 of 10), RvLEAM (1 of 1), and MAHS (1 of 1).
 Loci involved in reactive oxygen protection (five SOD genes, six glutathione-S transferase genes, a catalase gene, and a LEA gene) were upregulated under desiccation.
 Interestingly, two trehalase loci were upregulated, even though we were unable to identify any TPS loci in H. dujardini.
 We also identified differentially expressed transcription factors that may regulate anhydrobiotic responses.
-Two calcium-signaling inhibitors, calmodulin (CaM) and a cyclic nucleotide gated channel (CNG-3), were both upregulated, which may drive cAMP synthesis through adenylate cyclase.
+Two calcium-signaling factors, calmodulin (CaM) and a cyclic nucleotide gated channel (CNG-3), were both upregulated, which may drive cAMP synthesis through adenylate cyclase.
 Although R. varieornatus is capable of rapid anhydrobiosis induction, complete desiccation is unlikely to be as rapid in natural environments, and regulation of gene expression under slow desiccation might reflect a more likely scenario.
 Fitting this expectation, five CAHS loci and a single SAHS locus were upregulated after slow desiccation, but none were differentially expressed following rapid desiccation.
 Most R. varieornatus CAHS and SAHS orthologues had high expression in the active state, several over 1,000 TPM.
 In contrast, H. dujardini CAHS and SAHS orthologues had low resting expression (median 0.7 TPM), and were upregulated (median 1916.8 TPM) on anhydrobiosis induction.
 Aquaporins contribute to transportation of water molecules into cells, and could be involved in anhydrobiosis [68].
 Aquaporin-10 was highly expressed in R. varieornatus and differentially expressed in anhydrobiotic H. dujardini.
 M. tardigradum has at least ten aquaporin loci [69], H. dujardini has eleven, and R. varieornatus ten.
 The contributions to anhydrobiosis of additional genes identified as upregulated (including cytochrome P450, several solute carrier families, and apolipoproteins) are unknown.

-Some genes differentially expressed in both H. dujardini and R. varieornatus slow-desiccation anhydrobiosis were homologous.
+Some genes differentially expressed in both H. dujardini and R. varieornatus slow-desiccation anhydrobiosis were homologous (Supplementary Data S9).
 Of the 1,422 differentially expressed genes from H. dujardini, 121 genes were members of 70 protein families that also contained 115 R. varieornatus differentially expressed genes.
 These included CAHS, SAHS, glutathione-S transferase, and SOD gene families, but in each case H. dujardini had more differentially expressed copies than R. varieornatus.
 Other differentially expressed gene families were annotated as metalloproteinases, calcium binding receptors and G-protein coupled receptors, suggesting that these functions may participate in cellular signaling during induction of anhydrobiosis.
 Many more (887) gene families included members that were upregulated by anhydrobiosis in H. dujardini but unaffected by desiccation in R. varieornatus.
 These gene families included 1,879 R. varieornatus genes, some (154) were highly expressed in the active state (TPM >100).